Heads up! This post may contain compensated links which means I get a small tip for telling you about awesome stuff I love!🤘

 The half-dozen spiral work notebooks must go, as does everything to do with paper full-stop.

-And for everything else I will take, it will be a matter of quality over quantity and minimal living, which I, as a recovering former pack-rat, am very much looking forward to!
+And for everything else I will take, it will be a matter of quality over quantity and minimal living.

 After the two weeks pet sitting, I then spent a week in the Dandenong Ranges at my partner's house while his housemate was in Bali.